martlin2cz/Jevernote/README.md

     INFO  Created item Hello

 And the note Hello with text "Hello world!" should occur in notebook "foo" online.
+When you modify note "Hello" online, use `pull` do download it back:

+    $ jevernote pull
+    $ cat foo/Hello
+    Lorem ipsum!

 ## Other features